bhauman/bhauman.github.com/bruce_hauman.md

 ## Endorsements

+> For well over a decade, Bruce Haumun has been an important contributor
+> and tooling visionary in the Clojure/ClojureScript community.
+Bruce's
+> Figwheel still represents a benchmark against which so many
+> "hot-reloading" tools fall short, and DevCards long foreshadowed
+> the power of the UI testing approach embraced by Storybook.js.
+Bruce has
+> that uncommon combination of compiler know-how, a profound respect for
+> users, and the belief that tooling could be so much better without
+> wandering off into the research weeds.
+Bruce is that truly rarest of
+> rare birds, a force multiplier for the people around him.
+He has my
+> highest recommendation.
+>
+> _- David Nolen_

 > Bruce Hauman pioneered modern hot-reloading workflows with Figwheel,
 > fundamentally changing how we think about development workflows.
 His
 > work directly influenced React Hot Loader and later tools.
 Every